 Breastfed babies don't only take their milk from the breast.
-While lactation consultants suggest waiting at least three weeks before introducing a bottle , breastfeeding mamas often abide by their own schedules.
+While lactation consultants suggest waiting at least three weeks before introducing a bottle, breastfeeding mamas often abide by their own schedules.
 Finding a bottle that truly mimics the motion, flow, and feeling of the breast is often the hardest part of making the switch.
-We've put countless bottles to the test, and narrowed our list down to nine.
+We've put countless bottles to the test, and narrowed our list down.

-Check out our picks for the most breast-like bottles on the market, and let us know which one you (or your children) prefer.
+Check out our picks for the most breast-like bottles on the market, and be sure to check out bottles for colic if you have a gassy baby.

 Tommee Tippee Closer to Nature Bottles

-Tommee Tippee's bulbous Closer to Nature bottles ($20 for three) fit right into a mom's hand and are designed to help a tot transition between breast and bottle-feeding.
-The BPA- and phthalate-free bottles also have soft, flexible nipples that stretch like human ones while the built-in valve helps reduce air intake.
+Tommee Tippee Closer to Nature bottles ($16 for three) fit right into a mom's hand and are designed to help a tot transition between breast and bottle-feeding.
+The BPA- and phthalate-free bottles also have soft, flexible nipples that stretch like human ones while the built-in valve helps reduce air intake

 Medela Calma Breastfeeding Set